suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 ### Improvements
 - [2451](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2451)
 - Reduce memory leak, by clear ref to Unity Objects when mono behaviour being destroyed, it can reduce amount of [Leaked Managed Shells](https://www.youtube.com/watch?v=UIwQmpQTtA4).
+- Change how character relates data being cached, change them to be a structs then store them into cache manager which can be cleared by interval, to make sure that it won't create a new cache the data that already cached.
 - Add `No Slot Usage` to item data settings, while this is `TRUE` inventory/storage won't count it, you can use it for item like skin items.
 - Add `Equippable Slot Indexes` to weapon item data settings, usage example: If you want to make assult rifle to be equippable on 1st and 2nd weapon sets, set this to [0, 1].
 If you want to make Pistol to be equippable on 3rd weapon set, set this to [2].
 Each weapon set contains slots for right-hand and left-hand.
 Useful for shooter game, for an RPG games, set it to be empty.
 - Change `UNITY_SERVER` conditions to `!EXCLUDE_SERVER_CODES`, use it to exclude server codes from build (you can use `MMORPG KIT` menu to do it), I decides to change it because it is hard to work with when I try to exclude client codes (such as audio/particles playing which should be excluded from server).